SAP/ui5-webcomponents-react/packages/ui5-webcomponents-react-seed/README.md

 ## From a Configuration point of view, it includes:

-- Jest Up & Runnning.
+- JEST Up & Runnning.

 - ESLint & EditorConfig Up & Running.

 - CommitLint Up & Running.

+- Enviroment Variables Up & Running.

+- PR Template

 <!-- - Redux Up & Running. -->

 - IE Support.

 - Multiple Scripts.

 ## From a Engine point of view, it inclues: